Honda Pacific Coast

 The PC800 Pacific Coast is a touring motorcycle manufactured and marketed by Honda between 1989 and 1998.
 Named after California's Pacific Coast Highway, over 14,000 were sold in North America, Europe and Japan, with a three-year hiatus between two production runs.
 The bike is noted for its single integrated trunk straddling the rear wheel, full bodywork, and distinctive two-tone paint.

-Like the earlier Honda Goldwing and later Rune, the Pacific Coast had been conceived and designed by Honda Research America specifically for the US market.
+Like the earlier Honda Gold Wing and later Rune, the Pacific Coast had been conceived and designed by Honda Research America specifically for the US market.